WesR/Halcyon/usage.md

     message.room.alias.canonical #main, canonical, address
     message.room.alias.alt #alternative addresses
-    message.room.avatar.url #the mxc:// url of the avatar message.room.members #all the room members that have joined
+    message.room.avatar.url #the mxc:// url of the avatar message.room.members #list, all the room members that have joined message.room.left #list, all of the users who have left message.room.invited #list, all of the users who have been invited but not joined

     message.room.permissions.administrators #a list of users who are considered administrators message.room.permissions.moderators #a list of users who are considered moderators